StackStorm/st2docs/docs/source/upgrade_notes.rst

 .. _ref-upgrade-notes-v3-5:

-* Underlying database field type for storing large values such as action execution results has changed for various database models (ActionExecutionDB, LiveActionDB, WorkflowExecutionDB, TaskExecutionDB, TriggerInstanceDB, etc.).
+* Underlying database field type for storing large values such as action execution result has changed for various database models (ActionExecutionDB, LiveActionDB, WorkflowExecutionDB, TaskExecutionDB, TriggerInstanceDB).

   For most users this change will result in 8-20x speed up when working with (reading and writing) large values from / to the database.